 THE BIODIVERSITY AWARENESS MAP

 Biodiversity awareness has been measured in 16 countries around the world since 2009.
-A total of 64 000 consumers were surveyed.
+A total of 68 000 consumers were surveyed.
+This 2019 UEBT Biodiversity Barometer focuses on Asian consumers (China, Japan, South Korea and Vietnam), which are rapidly becoming the world’s most powerful economic force.

 BIODIVERSITY AWARENESS AND UNDERSTANDING